lukereed1/arb-calculator/README.md

 3. **Evaluate**:

    - Hit the 'Calculate' button.
    - Observe the light: green indicates profit can be locked in, while red suggests otherwise.
-The calculator will present the stake amounts for each outcome.
+The calculator will present the stake amounts for each side of the bet.
    - Total payout, profit and ROI percentage are also shown.
 4. **Action**:
    - If the event is arbable (green light), utilize the given stake amounts when placing your bets with the respective bookmakers.